 Release date: May 15th, 2018

-- ATS functions are context aware, meaning that they can detect whey are run on mobile and interact with native dialogs, for example when setting a date field.
-All native input elements are set by automating the native dialogs, with the exception of drop downs which are set directly.
+- ATS functions are context-aware, meaning, they detect the device and interact accordingly.
+For example, when setting a date field on mobile, the native date dialog box is used.
+All native input elements are set by automating the native dialog boxes, with the exception of drop-down menus, which are set directly.

 - You can use the ATS recorder even if you have different pages for desktop and mobile.

 For more details, refer to Mobile in the ATS Reference Guide.

 Please note that this feature is still in beta.

 Add an option to rerun only the not passed test cases from a test suite or a job